 Christina-Maria Mittelmaier is a London-based ballet teacher.
-She studied dance in Greece and the US and has been updating and extending her expertise with workshops in Europe and the USA for more than 15 years.
+She studied dance in Greece and the US.
+Staying up-to-date and expanding her expertise, she has been taking workshops for more than twenty years with leading people in the field such as Gretchen Ward Warren of the USF in the US and Pilates courses with renowned instructors like David Katz in London.
 While she also studied RAD, the majority of her training and teaching is based on the Vaganova technique.
-Christina has over fifteen years of experience in teaching ballet and has taught students of all ages and backgrounds with diverse aims and objectives.
+She is also a certified teacher of the Progressing Ballet Technique.
+Christina has over twenty five years of experience in teaching ballet and has taught students of all ages and backgrounds with diverse aims and objectives.

 Pleasures of teaching

-Christina has taught everybody from beginners to professional dancers and professional athletes of Rhythmic Sportive Gymnastics.
+Christina has taught everyone from beginners to professional dancers, actors and professional athletes of Rhythmic Sportive Gymnastics.
 She has a track record of getting the very best out of her students, taking careful consideration of their training and their individual aims.
 Her very varied experience as a dancer, teacher and coach plays a major part in her teaching, making her classes particularly dynamic and inspiring.

 The ballet student and dancer

-While she had had regular ballet classes including RAD approved courses and attended many dance workshops, she went to Greece to study dance and dance teaching at the Greek State School of Dance.
-Since her graduation, Christina has been dancing in a variety of classical and contemporary productions in Europe.
+Christina started her ballet training at the age of six.
+She had regular ballet classes including RAD approved courses and attended many dance workshops, and then went to Greece with a scholarship to study dance and dance teaching at the Greek State School of Dance.
+There, she was taught by renowned ballet masters of the Vaganova technique, like Gesh Mihov, Gallina Bokoeva, and Moriana Risova.
+After her graduation, Christina danced in a variety of classical and contemporary productions touring Greece, Germany, Bulgaria and Hungary.

 The gymnast and coach

 As a teenager, Christina was one of the most successful rhythmic gymnasts of Cyprus.
 She was a champion in Rhythmic Sportive Gymnastics and was twice named “Athlete of the Year”.
-Later, she became a choreographer and coach for the Cypriot team and accompanied the Cypriot delegation of the Rhythmic Sportive Gymnastics Team to many International Games including the Olympic Games of Barcelona in 1992.
-In 2000 the Cyprus Gymnastics Federation presented Christina with a special award for outstanding work in the 20th Century as Choreographer and Coach for the National Team of Rhythmic Sportive Gymnastics.
+Later, she became a choreographer and coach for the Cypriot team and accompanied the Cypriot delegation of the Rhythmic Sportive Gymnastics Team many International Games including the Olympic Games of Barcelona in 1992.
+In 2000, the Gymnastics Federation of Cyprus presented Christina with a special award for outstanding work in the 20th Century as Choreographer and Coach for the National Team of Rhythmic Sportive Gymnastics.

 Working in London